tomatorpg/tomatorpg/README.md

 To run golang server with development mode:
 ```
-gin
+gin -port 8080 -build cmd/tomatorpg
 ```

-The live reloader will run at http://localhost:3000 by default.
+The live reloader will run at http://localhost:8080 by default.
 And it will automatically compile your server code on file changes.